jesseotk/jesseotk.github.io/content/posts/ctf-thm-grep.md

 ## Q1: What is the API key that allows a user to register on the website?

-Navigating over to the website which in my case is `http://10.10.2.144/` gives us the "Apache2 Ubuntu Default Page".
+Navigating over to the website, which in my case is `http://10.10.2.144/`, gives us the "Apache2 Ubuntu Default Page".
 Cool, at least we know they're running Apache.

 Next, let's run an ***nmap*** scan and see what we get.